 Click here to read the first pages of Glendon Swarthout’s other Western masterpiece (besides The Shootist).
 The Homesman swept the Western genre awards for 1988, winning both the Spur and Wrangler Award as the Best Western Novel of that year.
-For a long time owned and in development as a feature film by Paul Newman, film rights to this tremendously powerful story of madness and heroism on the early Western frontier are owned by Sony Pictures.
+For a long time owned and in development as a feature film by actor Paul Newman, film rights to this tremendously powerful story of madness and heroism on the Great Plains in the 1850's is now a film starring and directed by Tommy Lee Jones, which debuted at the famous Cannes Film Festival on the French Riviera in May of 2014.
+Mr. Jones' co-stars include Oscar-winning actresses Hilary Swank, Meryl Streep, as well as other Oscar nominees John Lithgow, Hailee Steinfeld (True Grit), plus James Spader, William Fichtner, and Tim Blake Nelson.
+The Homesman's composer, Marco Beltrami, and its cinematographer, Rodrigo Prieto, are also former Oscar nominees.

 If Bless the Beasts & Children stands as Glendon Swarthout's contemporary masterpiece, then I believe that The Homesman qualifies as Glendon's historical masterpiece.
 The Homesman, however, stands as Glendon's culminating Western, an epic tale of hardship on a journey from the frontier back East, with a wagonload of mad women being ferried to better care in more civilized cities on the east coast.
 It is a frontier adventure in reverse, a peek at the dark side of America's great Western quest, depicting the misfortunes of the losers in the relentless press onward of our frontier.

 The Homesman in 1988 won both the Western Writers of America's Spur Award and the Western Heritage Association's Wrangler Award, a fairly rare sweep of these two most important genre writing awards for Best Western Novel annually.
 The Homesman was also a Book-of-the-Month Club selection.
-It is amazing the number of inquiries the literary estate and its agent receive every year still wanting to turn it into a film or TV mini-series.
 It is Glendon's crowning achievement in the Western, the literary genre in which he remains best-known.

 The Homesman is a devastating, humane story of early pioneers to America's West in the 1850's.
 It celebrates the ones we hear nothing of -- the brave women whose hearts and minds were broken by that life of bitter hardship.
 When a nineteen-year-old mother loses her three children to diphtheria in three days, or a woman left alone for two nights has to shoot wolves as they crash through the window, it is no wonder they should lose their minds.
 After a dreadful winter, the Rev. Dowd finds there are four such cases in his parish and, as yet, no asylum.